ucan-wg/spec/README.md

 Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

+Many thanks to [Brian Ginsburg] and [Steven Vandevelde] for their many copy edits, feedback from real world usage, maintenance of the TypeScript implementation, and tools such as [ucan.xyz].

 Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

 Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.